uftlabfis/uftlabfis-roteiros/fisica-1/mesa-de-forcas/mesa-de-forca.typ

 + Compreender que a força é uma grandeza vetorial;
 + Aplicar a _regra do paralelogramo_ para determinar a resultante de um par de forças;
-+ Determinar experimentalmente o valor de uma força que equilibra duas outras forças.
++ Determinar experimentalmente o valor de uma força que equilibra duas outras forças;
++ Determinar graficamente a resultante de duas forças pela regra do paralelogramo.